0x77ff/Byte-Stealer/README.md

 Current New Update(s) Log:
 ```
-Updates system info with more accurate info
+Redone system info embed
+Commented out remove cache system because i will re do it

 ```